 Market Steer Weight Limit: 1050-1550 lbs.
 Market Heifer Weight Limit: 1000-1550 lbs.
 Market Beef Weigh-in: Wednesday 1:00 p.m.

 Beef Show: Thursday 8:30 a.m.

-Order of Show

-(1) Bucket Calves

-(2) Breeding (3) Catch it (4) Showmanship (5) Market
+Order of Show (1) Bucket Calves (2) Breeding (3) Catch it (4) Showmanship (5) Market

-- This department is governed by the rules and regulations of the Eastern Colorado Roundup.
+- 1. This department is governed by the rules and regulations of the Eastern Colorado Roundup.
 Check rules and regulations for any changes or additions.
-See index for page numbers. - Base date for computing ages will be May 1 of current year. - Cattle must be double tied while in the exhibitor's barn and at tie outs. - 4.
+See index for page numbers. - 2.
+Base date for computing ages will be May 1 of current year. - 3.
+Cattle must be double tied while in the exhibitor's barn and at tie outs. - 4.
 Cattle must be halter broken & led into show ring for placing. - 5.
 All Stall Fees MUST be paid prior to weigh-in. - 6.
 All market beef must be weighed-in and ear tagged on the designated date 180 days prior to fair to be eligible to show in the market classes.
 Minimum weights to qualify for the livestock sale will be: steers 1050#, heifers 1000#.
-Maximum weight for steers' 1550#.
+Maximum weight 1550#.
 See rules Livestock Sale - 7.
 Cattle shown in a market class cannot be shown in a breeding class. - 8.
 All bulls calved before January 1 of current year must be accompanied by registration papers. - 9.
-All breeding females (four months or older) must be vaccinated for bangs or blood drawn (at four months or older) within 30 days of fair. - \$5.00 entry fee will be necessary for open division classes - 11.
+All breeding females (four months or older) must be vaccinated for bangs or blood drawn (at four months or older) within 30 days of fair. - 10. \$5.00 entry fee will be necessary for open division classes - 11.
+The junior breeding beef show is open to 4-H and FFA members that are in good standing and that are enrolled in breeding beef or have beef as part of their FFA SAE.
+Junior exhibitors cannot participate in both the junior and open show in the breeding beef division. - 12.
 Exhibitors must clean out their stalls before checking their animals out on the last day of fair.

-- 12. Consignment of sale animals and extra market animals to be shipped closes at 2:00 p.m. on Thursday! - 13.
+- 13. Consignment of sale animals and extra market animals to be shipped closes at 2:00 p.m. on Thursday! - 14.
+Bred and Owned heifers (Classes 20-21) must be registered with a breed association.
+Registration must be in the exhibitor's name.
+The breeder listed on the registration must be the exhibitor or one of the exhibitor's legal guardians. - 15.
 Any violation of the following rules will automatically result in disqualification with no recourse: - a.
 Any grooming material on an entry which, when rubbed with a cloth, shows evidence of artificial color shall be disqualified.
 This does not apply to hoof dressing on hooves. - b.
 Any entry adding an artificial tail head or tail fin, artificial pool, or adding any hair or hair-like substance will be disqualified.
 This does not include false switches. - c.
 Showing livestock of any ineligible age or unethically fitted livestock is prohibited.
 Unethical fitting will be deemed to consist of any method that alters the natural conformation of any part of the animal's body.
 Any animal having been operated upon or tampered with, for the purpose of concealing faults or with the intent to deceive will be disqualified.